coilhq/mucoa/README.md

     * `100` units for initial release, minus `10` as a Deposit Fee charge
 * A's Fees has a CR balance of; `0 + 10 = 10`
   * `10` units fee charge for deposit on liquidity
+* Scheme Fee's are not mandatory for a deposit and may also be applicable to;
+  * Transfer - Fee charged per transaction
+  * Account - Monthly account service charges

 ## TRANSFER (CLEARING)
 Participant A (Payer) would like to transfer funds to participant B (Payee, these are linked transfers).